-For additional information, refer to the Guidance for Retention and Destruction of IRB Records.
+For additional information, refer to the IRB Office Guidance for Records and Destruction.

 NON-COMPLIANCE IN HUMAN RESEARCH

 REPORTING POSSIBLE RESEARCH NON-COMPLIANCE TO THE IRB

 Investigators and other research staff are required to report all suspected noncompliance to the IRB.
 A PI may voluntarily decide to suspend or terminate some or all of the research activities that may be under current review or investigation and inform the IRB of this action.